evidence-dev/evidence/sites/test-env/pages/leaflet-map.md

 # Leaflet Map

-- This map plots markers on an interactive map using latitude and longitude columns
-- A customizable tooltip is included by passing column names in an array
-- Does not support value formatting yet
-- Auto-zooms to the points plotted on the map

 ```coords
 select 51.51123691095239 as lat,  -0.13465819567340626 as long, 'London' as city, 'Bobs' as store_name, 44345 as annual_sales, 'SMB' as segment
 union all